ansys/ansys-tools-local-product-launcher/doc/source/index.rst

 Ansys Local Product Launcher
 ============================

-The Ansys Local Product Launcher is a Python utility for launching Ansys products on a local machine. and configuring their launch settings.
+The Ansys Local Product Launcher is a Python utility for launching Ansys products on a local machine and configuring their launch settings.

 .. grid:: 1 1 2 2